fvdm/nodejs-bolcom/README.md

-missing apikey   | Credentials are not set api error        | The API returned an error, see `err.code` and `err.api` request failed   | The request can not be build request timeout  | The request took too long to complete request dropped  | The request was cut off too early invalid response | The API response cannot be processed
+missing apikey   | Credentials are not set api error        | The API returned an error, see `err.code` and `err.api` request failed   | The request can not be build invalid response | The API response cannot be processed